 March to Freedom, 1963 and Beyond

-I remember Detroit's 1963 Walk to Freedom with Martin Luther King, Jr. I was part of a youth organization, UHURU (meaning "freedom" in Swahili).
+I REMEMBER DETROIT’S 1963 Walk to Freedom with Martin Luther King, Jr. [on June 23, a preparatory march for the historic March on Washington later that summer — ed.]
+I was part of a youth organization, UHURU (meaning Freedom in Swahili).
 We had taken this name because throughout the 1950s UHURU had been the battle cry of the people of Kenya struggling against British colonialism.

 I had just returned from serving in the U.S. Air Force, where I had experienced the brutal, barbaric and inhumane treatment of African Americans in Mississippi and Georgia.
 I had begun to oppose the U.S. war in Vietnam and the invasion of Cuba.
 I was a third-generation factory worker on the line in the auto industry and a first generation student at Wayne State University.

 As we young folk marched to Cobo Hall in 1963 for fundamental democratic rights, we carried our own signs and the spirit of self-defense: “Negroes with Guns Will Overcome,” in sympathy with the struggles up north over brutal injustice and hypocrisy, and in the South where the KKK carried out drive-by shootings, lynchings, torture, and burnings of Black churches.

 Our signs were not allowed, but our spirit remained defiant against U.S. racism and imperialism.
 We were impatient and felt that the old folks, most people over 30, were going too slow.

 In this movement, there were fundamental disagreements about tactics, strategy, and vision.
 But Dr. King was clear in his question: Do we want to integrate into a burning house?